shivermetim/public-file-dump/tims-book-wishlists/Priority.md

 ## History of Computer Science
 - Earls, Alan R. *Digital Equipment Corporation.* Arcadia, 2004.
 - Schein, Edgar H., editor. *DEC Is Dead, Long Live DEC: The Lasting Legacy of Digital Equipment Corporation.* Berrett-Koehler, 2004.
+- Müller, Jens, and Julius Wiedemann, editors. *The Computer: A History from the 17th Century to Today.* Taschen, 2023.

 ---